In a nutshell, margin trading means buying securities with borrowed money.

 On the Webull platform - or any other financial app for that matter – buying on margin is not recommended for people who are new to the financial arena and looking for a longer-term, passive income strategy.

-If the stocks and options you add to your portfolio on margin start operating at a loss, you can lose all of the borrowed money.
-Also, you can be to sell some or all of the securities you own to pay back the loss.
+If the stocks and options you add to your portfolio on margin start to decline in value, you can lose all of the borrowed money.
+Also, you can be forced to sell some or all of the securities you own to pay back the loss.

 Margin trading on Webull, as with any other platform, can be tempting but must always be used carefully.
 All traders know one of the most important things to do is protect their asset, and trading on margin leaves them vulnerable.